hotwax/oms-documentation/adoc/troubleshooting/orderApproval.md

 ## Metafields created on Shopify but not imported into HotWax

 Go to the Shopify order details page > add /metafields.json in the URL> verify the order creation and metafields input time.
-Prerequisite: Metafields created after 30 minutes of order creation will not sync in OMS.

 If you cannot wait for metafields to be imported or the job is not working as expected, order attributes can be created manually from the Order Detail page.